United Grand Lodge of England

 are urged to regard the interests of the family as paramount.

 The values of Freemasonry are based on integrity, kindness, honesty and fairness.
 Freemasons are taught to practice charity and to care, not only for their own, but also for the community as a whole – both by charitable giving, and by voluntary efforts and works as individuals.

-Each year, The Freemasons' Grand Charity provides relief grants for hundreds of individuals who are experiencing financial difficulty, as well as donating millions of pounds to nationwide charitable projects and services.
+Each year, The Masonic Charitable Foundation (MCF) the Freemasons' Charity, provides relief grants for hundreds of individuals who are experiencing financial difficulty, as well as donating millions of pounds to nationwide charitable projects and services.